 Students register for a total of 3 credits for their internship experience, divided into 1.5 credits in the Fall semester and 1.5 credits in the Spring semester.
 Students are considered full time during their internship experience.

-The scholarship component of the program’s practitioner-scholar model is addressed by several components, including coursework, the optional thesis, the Comprehensive Examination, and the doctoral project.
+The scholarship component of the program’s practitioner-scholar model is addressed by several components, including coursework, the Comprehensive Examination, and the doctoral project.
 Students may further their scholarship skills by participating in faculty or independent research (which often involves posters, presentations, and publications).
 Students who have completed the requirements for the master’s degree are eligible to teach undergraduate courses in psychology once they have taken the Instructor Development Seminar (or if they are taking it concurrently with their first teaching experience).
 Students are paid for their teaching and may have multiple opportunities for teaching.